Roshith93/100-days-of-code/r1-log.md

 ### DAY33- OCT 04th 2018

-**Today's Progress**  Learned about the difference between Components and PureComonents.
+**Today's Progress**  Learned about the difference between Components and PureComponents.

+### DAY34- OCT 05th 2018

+**Today's Progress** Learned different phases of React components like Initialization, mounting, updation and unmounting